naauaoyang/Real-Time-Clickstream-Analysis-Platform/README.md

-# ClickInsight: A Real-time Clickstream Analysis Platform
+# A Real-time Clickstream Analysis Platform

 ## Project Overview
 The motivation for building such a platform is that clickstream data is very common for most companies as long as they have their own websites.
 For example, the table below shows part of the information we can get from one click.
 The source means where the click come from and topic is the page that the click goes to.
 The timestamp is the when the click happens.
 Using such kind of data, we can do a lot of things, such as user behavior analysis, website resources allocation and etc.